MicrosoftDocs/MIMDocs/MIMDocs/reference/assign-smartcard-to-request.md

 ---

-# Assign Smartcard to a Request
+# Assign Smart card to a Request
-Binds the specified smartcard to the specified request.
+Binds the specified smart card to the specified request.
 Once bound, the request can only be executed with this card.

 **Note**: URLs shown in this topic are relative to the hostname chosen during API deployment; for example: `https://api.contoso.com`.
 ##Request